-The Open Medical Institute (OMI) is an international initiative for medical professionals, which, through education, aims to improve healthcare on a global scale.
+The Open Medical Institute (OMI) is an international initiative for medical professionals, which, through education and research, aims to improve healthcare on a global scale.
 The program was founded in 1993, by the American Austrian Foundation (AAF) in close collaboration with Weill Cornell Medical College and the Open Society Foundations (OSF).
 Over the years, many leading medical institutions in the United States and Europe joined the initiative, providing highly committed faculty, who donate their time and expertise, sharing knowledge and experience with colleagues from around the world.

 OMI Mission Statement

 Prevent brain drain and initiate lasting brain gain of medical professionals in countries in transition.
 The loss of skilled doctors and healthcare professionals from developing countries to Western nations is the greatest impediment to medical progress worldwide.
 Many healthcare facilities in Central and Eastern Europe, the Middle East, Latin America and Africa lack qualified staff, equipment and supplies.
-Physicians in these countries do not have access to state-of-the-art knowledge, technology and continuing medical education and as a result, many leave their countries for educational opportunities.
+Physicians in these countries do not have access to state-of-the-art knowledge, technology and continuing medical education.
+As a result, many leave their countries for educational opportunities.
 The longer they stay abroad, the less likely it is that they will return home.
 To prevent brain drain and initiate lasting brain gain, the OMI offers several postgraduate educational programs and mentors healthcare professionals over the course of their career.